-Wondering what OTC Markets, over-the-counter stocks or “pinks sheet” listings are?
-We walk through what you need to know including what “OTC” means, which Canadian trading platforms provide access to OTC stocks and the risks involved with trading these types of stocks.
+Wondering what OTC Markets, OTC stocks or “pinks sheet” listings are?
+We walk through what you need to know including what “OTC” means, which Canadian trading platforms provide access to OTC stocks in Canada and the risks involved with trading these types of stocks.
 Here’s our guide on how to buy OTC stocks in Canada.

 What are OTC stocks?

-OTC (“over-the-counter”) stocks are traded by broker-dealers off major, centralized exchanges like the NASDAQ, NYSE and the TSX.
+OTC (“over-the-counter”) stocks are traded by broker-dealers off of major, centralized exchanges like the NASDAQ, NYSE and the TSX.
 Broker-dealers are individuals or investment firms that trade stocks for their own portfolios or the portfolios of their clients.
-OTC stocks trade on 1 of 3 markets managed by the OTC Markets Group (see below).

 Many OTC stocks are penny stocks in companies that are just getting off the ground.
 As the name suggests, these stocks cost just pennies or several dollars to buy.

-Even if a company isn’t entirely delisted, it could still choose to delist certain classes of its stock.
-In which case, those stocks could end up being traded over the counter.
+- A business has chosen to delist certain classes of its stock, in which case, those stocks could end up being traded over the counter.

 OTC stocks are usually considered high-risk.
-On one hand, you can buy dirt cheap stocks and see your holdings rise in value significantly.
-On the other hand, many of these companies are in volatile positions, so the odds of profiting can be slim.
-That being said, there are lots of companies that choose to trade over the counter—usually to keep costs down—but the stocks on offer aren’t penny stocks.
+You can buy cheap stocks, which end up rising in value significantly.
+But many of these companies are in volatile positions, so the odds of profiting can be slim.
+However, there are lots of companies that choose to trade over the counter to keep costs down.

-OTC stocks are listed in 1 of 3 markets owned and managed by the OTC Markets Group, which facilitates more than $400 billion worth of trades annually.
+OTC stocks are listed in 1 of 3 OTC markets owned and managed by the OTC Markets Group.

 The system OTC Markets uses to facilitate trades is called OTC Link, which is regulated by the US SEC.
 OTC Link is registered as a broker-dealer and an Alternative Trading System and is also a member of the Financial Industry Regulatory Authority (FINRA) in the US.

 There are more than 12,000 stocks on OTC Markets.
-Some are on it to avoid filing with the SEC, while others may have been delisted from other exchanges.
+Some choose this avenue to avoid filing with the SEC, while others may have been delisted from other exchanges.
 Some companies with stocks listed on OTC Markets include:

 - Grayscale Ethereum Trust (ETHE)